IIIAdamIII/bookstore-multi-agent-ai/Readme.md

 ## 📌 Conclusion

 This multi-agent system reimagines how online bookstores operate by combining customer service, competitive analytics, and smart recommendations into one AI-powered experience.
-By integrating cutting-edge Azure services and GPT-4o with a well-designed agentic framework, it delivers a scalable and intelligent e-commerce backbone ready for real-world deployment.
+By integrating cutting-edge Azure services, GPT-4o, and Prompt Flow orchestration with a well-designed agentic framework, it delivers a scalable, modular, and intelligent e-commerce foundation ready for real-world use.